 The Organization assesses the financial strength of its receivables and the collectability of those receivables based on prior history and experience.
-Accordingly, the Institute has determined that an allowance for uncollectible amounts to \$23,674 is appropriate as of June 30, 2023.
+Accordingly, the Institute has determined that an allowance for uncollectible amounts to \$1,500 is appropriate as of June 30, 2023 and 2022, respectively.